Welcome to my qrz page

 First licensed in 1968 as WN1JLK.
 Other calls: WA1JLK, KB1GSY

-I was schooled in ham radio at a young age, as my dad, two uncles, and my grandfather were hams.
+I grew up around ham radio, as my dad, two uncles, and my grandfather were hams.

 The HF antenna is a 300 foot longwire loop, up 50 feet.